victorwynne/victorwynne/_posts/2025-07-22-orchestration.md

 description: The next evolution for LLMs depends on full orchestration and the ability to manage complex tasks with minimal user input.
 ---

 Large language models (LLMs) have rapidly become an important part of modern computing.
 These sophisticated applications often produce responses that feel remarkably insightful and relevant.
-While their interactions may appear straightforward on the surface, a closer look reveals surprisingly complex internal processes involving a kind of low-level orchestration that occurs behind the scenes.
+While their interactions may appear straightforward on the surface, a closer look reveals surprisingly complex internal processes involving a kind of low-level procedural execution that occurs behind the scenes.

 When a person submits a query to an LLM, the model is not simply pulling a pre-written answer from a vast database.
 Instead, it engages in a series of coordinated actions.
 For instance, if a question requires information beyond its immediate training data, the system might internally decide to search for that information, process it, and then integrate it into a meaningful response.
 This sequence of identifying a knowledge gap, seeking external data, and synthesizing it within its own generative process represents a significant form of internal management.
 It is an active problem solving loop, executed step by step to arrive at a useful output.